OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

 that page is a file upload box and a browse button.
 Clicking this allows me to hunt around on my hard drive to find the files I just saved.
 Once I've found one I want, I click the upload link (next to the browse button) and a copy of my file appears in the editor.
 If you click on the validate button the highlighted lines will give you an error but you can safely ignore the error (or delete those lines as they don't do anything).
+When you are ready press the :guilabel:`Submit` at the bottom of the page.

 .. image:: ../../images/screenshots/800x600/geoserver-add-style.png
    :align: center